Xola-lab/Lind-ikhayaXola/README.md

 4. Contact – A simple way to get in touch with me via email or LinkedIn.

+There's also a Navigation Bar, which includes these sections above and links to my GitHub and LinkedIn Profiles.

 ### Visit the Site: